 When should I audition?

 You may choose your audition date.
-Let us know which month, from October through April, excluding December and January, you would like to audition.
+Let us know which month, from October through April, you would like to audition.

 We will then contact you with available dates.

-Instrumentalists may either audition on a pre-scheduled audition date listed above, or you may contact us to audition anytime between October and April, except for December and January.
+Instrumentalists may either audition on a pre-scheduled audition date listed above, or you may contact us to audition anytime between October and April.

 What is a virtual audition?